rodolfoarces/wazuh-labs/wazuh_syscolletor_events/README.md

-# Reporting scripts
+# Sycollector reporting scripts

-To obtain index data from syscheck and syscollector, these helper scripts can help
+To obtain data from syscollector and forward as events, you can use this script.

 You will need to download the files and place them in a directory in the Wazuh Manager (Master or Worker)